 KTP in Computer Systems Engineering (Robotic Cleaning) with Scot Young Research

-This post is temporary for 23 months
+This position is fixed term for 23 months

 This KTP project offers a fantastic opportunity for an ambitious graduate to launch a career in industry with the support of company and academic mentors.
 Scot Young Research has joined forces with the University of Wolverhampton on this KTP project to enable them to establish a range of robotic cleaning solutions.
 SYR currently provides a diverse range of cleaning systems and is a market leader in the provision of manual cleaning systems.
 By use of robotics, the company seeks to make a fundamental change in the industrial and office cleaning industries to ensure that the highest standards of cleaning are consistently applied.

 You will be required to participate in the development of self-guided robotic products for cleaning and the establishment of a production facility for these products within SYR.

 We seek a minimum BSc (Hons) 2:1 in a relevant discipline – a strong electronic engineering and computer systems aspect is essential.
 These may include but are not limited to Mechatronics, Computer Systems Engineering, Electronic Engineering or closely related subject.
 Likewise essential is familiarity with circuit design as appropriate to embedded systems.

 You must show an enthusiasm for research, and excellent problem solving skills.
 Knowledge of Python, C and C++, familiarity with the Linux OS and development environments, cameras, vision systems and motor control would be an advantage.
 An understanding of production digital systems and commercial exploitation would also be an advantage, as would any relevant work experience.